 This is where it gets interesting.
 Not every gold coin and gold bullion product is the same.
 There are many factors to consider, for example, the premium you pay.
 Gold coins tend to have a higher premium per ounce when compared to gold bullion bars.
 Gold coins are legal tender and minted by a sovereign government mint, whereas gold bullion ingots for example are minted by a private mint.
 Sales tax is yet another factor to consider where some states will tax one or the other, and sometimes both.

 Gold Coins: A Few Things to Know

-- Coins are minted with a date, face value, a symbol or head of state, and name of country where minted.
+- Coins are minted with a date, face value, a symbol or head of state, and the name of the country where minted.
 The South African Krugerrand does not have a face value but is legal tender and has the full backing of the South African government.

-- Every year the mint will receive approval to mint a coin.
-Typically, the coins are mass produced with higher mintages.
-They are then distributed to a few select government approved wholesalers globally.
-Each year most mints will produce limited mintage products that may commemorate a hero, or other motifs to honor its national heritage.
+- Every year, the mint will receive approval to mint a coin.
+Typically, the coins are mass-produced with higher mintages.
+They are then distributed to a few select government-approved wholesalers globally.
+Each year most mints will produce limited mintage products that may commemorate a hero or other motifs to honor its national heritage.

 - A coin that is minted by a sovereign government and has a face value, is considered legal tender.
 However, it would not be practical to use today’s modern gold coin in daily commerce since the face value is much lower than the melt price of the coin.
 To look at it another way there was a day and time when the face value would have been a good trade for its equivalence in services and goods.

 - Gold coins are easy to buy and sell.
 You can take physical delivery and store in a home safe.
 Another option is a safety deposit box at your local bank.
 You may also choose to have them stored in a vault here in the United States, or other countries like Singapore, Zurich, or Canada.
 The Precious Metals IRA is fast becoming a cornerstone for a vast number of investors who want to protect their assets.